Helium6CRES/he6-cres-spec-sims/README.md

 ### Experiment config (.json)

+#### Description:

+The most basic function of the simulation package is to simulate betas in a given trap depth and main field.
+An "experiment" is a set of individual simulations run together with organized output.
+This makes it easy to simulate something closely resembling our experiments; detecting betas at a range of trap depths and main field values.
+The `.json` experiment config serves as the instructions for which simulations to run in the experiment.
 One can find an example of this config file here: `/he6-cres-spec-sims/config_files/rocks_exp_config_example.json`.
 Note that the name the experiment directory is assigned is the name of the `.json` experiment config file.

 #### An example of it's contents: